Sociology

 Mode of Delivery: In Class

-SOC465H5 • Climate Change and Society
+SOC465H5 • Climate Crisis and Society

 In this course a variety of classical and contemporary sociological perspectives will be deployed to understand the social context, factors and consequences of climate change.
 Possible topics include the political economy of the environment, environmental refugees, environmental movements, media representations of climate change, the social context and consequences of fracking, the politics of global protocols on carbon emissions, climate justice and social inequality, etc.